cartdb/6502-kitPY/README.md

+# The assembler

+A basic assembler that uses .DB directives to assemble code.

-# 6502-kit
+# The disassembler

-An assembler and a disassembler that can function as part of a 6502 development suite.
+A basic disassembler that disassembles the code into .DB directives of bytes.